 Slightly Animated

 4th Philharmonic Concert: Richard Strauss: Serenade in E-flat Major op.
-7 / Mario Venzago: Piano Concerto / Anton Bruckner: Symphony no. 2 in C Minor
+7 / Mario Venzago: Concerto for Violoncello and Orchestra / Anton Bruckner: Symphony no. 2 in C Minor

 Inspired by Mozart’s »Gran Partita«, Richard Strauss’ serenade for wind instruments in one movement is from the High Romantic period and was composed when he was 18 years.
 While Anton Bruckner is celebrated as organ virtuoso, his compositions are hardly known in 1871.
 In France and England his audiences are enthralled, a confirmation Bruckner, who suffers from constant self-doubt, needs.